edujbarrios/moondream-captioning/README.md

 >
 > *****This adaptation has only be made for specific research and academic porpuses.*****

-Moondream is a **tiny vision langugae model capabable of "describing" images.**
+Moondream is a **tiny vision language model capabable of "describing" images.**

+This fork aims to:

-This fork is used to adapt moondream scripts to an specific academic and research use case in the **image-captioning** field.
+- Adapt moondream scripts to an specific academic and research use case in the **image-captioning** field.

-This repo is not intented to work straight-forward, it needs some previous setup, that will be detailed soon.
+- NOT work straight-forward, it needs some previous setup, that will be detailed soon.

+You will see some **hugging face** scripts, but this fork is done to properly work using the `model.safetensors` and other fine-tuned models that are not available here.